scape76/flights-react-redux/README.md

-Unfotunately, had some troubles with that API (is keeps sending a couple of the flights), so I decided to look for a new API (gonna rewrite the functionality completely)
+Unfotunately, had some troubles with that API (it keeps sending a couple of the flights), so I decided to look for a new API (gonna rewrite the functionality completely)

 To start:
 1. Clone the repo